K7MDL2/IC-705-BLE-Serial-Example/README.md

 # IC-705-BLE, BT Classic, and USB Host Serial Examples featuring a CI-V decoder and 3-Band Transverter Box

-Disclaimer: this is a work in progress!
+This is a work in progress!
+But almost done...

 I have begun to rewrite this page moving usage, tech, and dev content to Wiki pages.
 See https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki

 Be sure to check out project Wiki pages.
 There are now 2 related constructions using the same code
   1. CI-V Band decoder and Display  - see the Hardware Reference page at https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/Hardware
-  2. BCD wired input Band decoder + 3 band transverter box.
-Has PTT and antenna breaksout for VHF bands 50, 144, 222, 432, 902/3, and 1296.
+  2. BCD wired input Band decoder embedded in a 3-band transverter box.
+Has PTT and antenna breakouts for VHF bands 50, 144, 222, 432, 902/3, and 1296.
 See [https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/3-band-Transverter-Box](https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/3-Band-Transverter-Box)

-SD card usage is here: https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/SD-Card-Usage
+SD card usage is here: https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/SD-Card-Usage (for the radio side controller only)

 ![K7MDL BT CI-V decoders](https://github.com/user-attachments/assets/d489833c-0e2d-4ca0-8f54-b16cf572a62b)